amine00366/amine00366/README.md

 - 👋 Hi, I’m mohamed amine sidhom
-- 👀 I’m interested in iot project
+- 👀 I’m interested in web development, iot project and desktop project
 - 🌱 I’m currently learning Embedded systems and IoT
-- 💞️ I’m looking to collaborate on iot projects
-- 📫 How to reach me ...
+-

 <!---
 amine00366/amine00366 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.